BovinePangenomeConsortium/docs/README.md

 # BPC documentation

-Various documents related to developments in the BPC
+Various documents related to developments in the BPC.

 ## Content